UZBEKISTAN: "No real public discussions" of draft Religion Law

 Dr Sultonov has already been charged under a new Criminal Code Article 244-5 ("Dissemination of knowingly false information about an infectious disease").
 Interior Ministry officials told him that "those who wear a beard are terrorists".
 He is currently also accused of illegal storage or distribution of religious literature for having Muslim sermons on his phone.

 The trauma surgeon was under house arrest for three months until 29 September.
-His criminal trial is expected to begin soon at Ellikala District Criminal Court (see forthcoming F18News article).
+His criminal trial is taking place at Ellikala District Criminal Court.

 "No real public discussion", draft "not much different"Protestants from Namangan, Samarkand and Tashkent regions in late August and early September sent the Oliy Majlis comments on the draft Religion Law in response to the request for comments posted on the parliamentary website along with the draft text on 19 August.